Fireplace #5: Square Trapdoor Side-Hinged Damper Covering a Round Flue

 Example 3: You measure a 11” diameter = You buy a 12” Round Flueblocker

 Flueblockers are physically a little bit larger than their labeled size.
 This is so they can press in to fit and hold in place by pressure tension.
 To install, you just press it right into place into the round chimney flue.
 It is up to you if you want to close the damper below the plug.

 If you close the damper below the Flueblocker, mark the fireplace VERY CLEARLY that the chimney is plugged.
 It is easy to forget about the Flueblocker up above the damper.
 You MUST open the damper AND remove the Flueblocker to use the fireplace.

-You can turn off the gas line to this fireplace and put in a small 9×9 or 12×12 Chimney Balloon just above the damper.
-This way if your idiot cousin comes over at Christmas and fires up the gas logs without asking, he won’t back up exhaust fumes into the house.
+- You can turn off the gas line to this fireplace and put in a small 9×9 or 12×12 Chimney Balloon just above the damper.
+So if a house guest fires up the gas logs without asking, he won’t back up exhaust fumes into the house.
 The Chimney Balloon will burst and fall out, since it is designed to do that.
 The downside to this, is the Chimney Balloon is an inflatable and not as durable as a Flueblocker.

-You can turn off the gas line and remove the gas log set and then put in a Flueblocker.
-The Flueblocker does not burn off if you light a fire under it.
+- You can turn off the gas line and remove the gas log set and then put in a Flueblocker.
+DO NOT light a fire under the Flueblocker.
 If you do light a fire under a Flueblocker bad things happen…enough said.